 Familiarize yourself with both the USA Handbook for Christian Ministries and the USA Sourcebook On Ordination.
 Your candidate will also need to be familiar with those documents, so walk through them with him.

-Download and use the “Procedures for Issuing a Local License“, “Interview Guidelines”, and the “Application for Local Minister’s License” from the denominational site.
+Download and use the “Procedures for Issuing a Local License“, “Interview Guidelines”, and the “Application for Local Minister’s License”.

 Submit the Verification of Credential History Form and a request for Background Screening (or a copy of a recent background screening which has been done on the MIT) to the District Office.